K-2 Visa: Requirements, Interview, Processing Time

 Additional Fees

-Travel, certified translations, photocopying fees, passport photos.
+Travel, certified translations, photocopying fees, and passport photos.

 To view our flat K-2 rates, visit our fees page.